Dŵr Cymru Welsh Water: Not-for-profit status

 Under Glas Cymru's ownership, the company's assets and capital investment are financed by bonds and retained financial surpluses.
 The Glas Cymru business model aims to reduce Welsh Water's asset financing cost, the water industry’s single biggest cost.
 Financing efficiency savings to date have largely been used to build up reserves to insulate Welsh Water and its customers from any unexpected costs and also to improve credit quality.
 As of 2019, the company has the strongest credit ratings among the England and Wales-based water and sewerage companies Water industry.

 When it was established as a not-for-profit company, Welsh Water had a gearing level (the ratio of net debt to Regulatory Capital Value) of around 93%.
-Since 2001, the company has reduced this level to 58% in 2021–2022.
+The company has reduced this level to 58% in 2021–2022.

 Not-for-profit 'dividends'

 Part of Welsh Water's not-for-profit model means any surplus money is reinvested back into the business or into customer services, or to reduce customer bills.
 To date, around £450 million has been reinvested in such ways.